copperdogma/next-authjs-psql-base-template/docs/testing/README.md

 Before running tests, the system performs comprehensive health checks:

-- Verifies the Firebase Auth emulator is running
 - Confirms the application server is responding
 - Checks the health endpoint returns the expected status